Range

 |

-to name a few that can affect accuracy.
-While
+repeatability to name a few that can affect accuracy.
+While a

 |